oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 - [Express.js Code Sample: API Role-Based Access Control](https://developer.auth0.com/resources/code-samples/api/express/basic-role-based-access-control)
 - [Node (Express) API: Authorization](https://auth0.com/docs/quickstart/backend/nodejs)

-Please follow us on Twitter [@oktadev](https://twitter.com/oktadev) and subscribe to our [YouTube channel](https://www.youtube.com/oktadev) for more Spring Boot and microservices knowledge.
+Please follow us on Twitter [@oktadev](https://twitter.com/oktadev) and subscribe to our [YouTube channel](https://www.youtube.com/oktadev) for more Node.js and microservices knowledge.

 You can also sign up for our [developer newsletter](https://a0.to/nl-signup/java) to stay updated on everything Identity and Security.